Kidney Transplant Surgery

 Informed Consent

-Depend on us to get your “informed consent” before a transplant operation.
+We will obtain your informed consent before a transplant operation.
 This means you decide whether or not to have a transplant.

 Your Surgery